NTB45/Kanon-Windows11-Guide/README.md

 becuase no one else has done it and properly(this guide is definately not proper) documented it

+## Why have you put a guide on Github, it's for programming

+I dont wanted to deal with seo optimisations, and its not like i was going to earn money posting it there, this guide exists for the betterment of humanity and github is the most visible website i can post it to freely

+## Warning

+This guide needs Hyper-V and WSL2, if you are running VMware,

+well, if you are running vmware figure something out yourself,

+run linux on vm or something, you probably know more than me about VMs.

+VMware and hyperV doesnt mix together very well.

 ## Obligatory Life History

 Hey All, KuudereEnthusiast here